angellgunn/alternate-silversurfer/content/b-o-c.md

     the resultant systems with which he interacts.
 In what sense could one then say that the genetic and nervous systems code information about the environment?
-The notion of information refers to the observer\'s degree of uncertainty in his behavior within a domain of alternatives defined by him, hence the notion of information only applies within his cognitive domain.
+The notion of information refers to the observer's degree of uncertainty in his behavior within a domain of alternatives defined by him, hence the notion of information only applies within his cognitive domain.
 Accordingly, what one could at most say is that the genetic and nervous systems generate